raissamb/Master_thesis/results/50_selected_repeat_stations/readme.md

 # The 50 selected repeat stations
 This folder contains information about the selection process for the new Brazilian repeat station network.
-There are Folium maps used in the selection process and csv files with the 50 repeat stations.
+There are Folium maps used in the selection process and csv files.

 ## Map: 07a_selection_process_repeat_stations
 This map was the one used to select the stations.
 More details in the text.